 You may also search by title or author, if either of these is known.

 Many of our Medieval, Renaissance, and Early Modern Studies resources are in languages other than English.
-To view these resources, search in Newberry’s catalog for the subject “Italian literature,” “French literature,” etc. If you click on the “More Limits” button, you can also limit by language.
+To view these resources, search in Newberry’s catalog for the subject “Italian literature,” “French literature,” etc. You can also limit results by language using the drop down selection in “Advanced Search” or by using the facets on the left side of the results page.

 For items listed as on the 3rd floor Reference shelves, consider browsing nearby shelves for similar materials.
 All items with a “Ref” call number can be viewed on the open shelves on the 3rd floor.
 General and Special Collections items must be retrieved by staff.